The Choice (2016 film)

 The Choice is a 2016 American romantic drama film directed by Ross Katz and written by Bryan Sipe, based on Nicholas Sparks' 2007 novel of the same name about two neighbors who fall in love at their first meeting.
 The movie stars Benjamin Walker, Teresa Palmer, Maggie Grace, Alexandra Daddario, Tom Welling and Tom Wilkinson.

 Principal photography began on October 13, 2014, in Wilmington, North Carolina.
-Lionsgate released the film on February 5, 2016.
+Lionsgate released the film on February 5, 2016, and it was a box office success, grossing $23.4 million on a budget of $10 million, but was panned by critics, who described the film as "painfully formulaic", and criticized the pacing, characters and screenplay.

 Plot

-Travis Shaw (Benjamin Walker) is a veterinarian, living in the city of Wilmington, NC, who falls in love on his first meeting with Gabby Holland (Teresa Palmer), who has moved into the house next door.
+Travis Shaw is a veterinarian, living in the city of Wilmington, NC, who falls in love at first sight with Gabby Holland, who has moved into the house next door.

-Their initial meeting, however, is rather rocky as Travis is hosting a noisy backyard picnic, complete with loud music while Gabby is trying to study next door.
-Gabby is a medical student who is in a relationship with a fellow doctor, Ryan McCarthy (Tom Welling).
-Travis has an on again, off again relationship with a girl named Monica.
-With Ryan out of state overseeing a new hospital opening, Gabby and Travis spend more time together, starting a relationship.
+Their initial meeting, however, is rather rocky as Travis is hosting a noisy barbecue, complete with loud music while Gabby is trying to study next door.
+She is a medical student who is in a relationship with fellow doctor Ryan McCarthy.
+Travis has an on again, off again relationship with Monica.
+With Ryan in Atlanta for a few weeks overseeing a new hospital opening, Gabby seeks Travis's help with the delivery of her dog Molly's puppies, who she at first believed were fathered by his rescue dog Moby.

+As Molly has a complication, Travis insists on taking her and the puppies into his clinic.
+When his dad finds him asleep on the floor with them, he accurately surmises he's smitten with their owner.

+The next day, Travis takes Gabby instead of Monica on a boat excursion with his friends.
+Travis's sister Stephanie, who had previously noted his interest in Gabby, observes it may be mutual.
+When he proposes to enter her place, she coyly says no. But shortly thereafter Gabby makes Travis dinner.
+He kisses her passionately, and they spend the night together.

+Gabby and Travis spend time together, starting a relationship.
+They both celebrate his deceased mother's birthday with his family, then he takes her to his privately owned islet where he only visits alone.
+Travis even buys another wooden New England lounge chair for his lawn, symbolizing his personal investment.